-Bad wiring can be the result of many situations, including age, exposure, and improper installation by uncertified technicians.
-Bad wiring and aging cable insulation deprives the unit of the power it needs and can also trip the circuit breaker and be a potential fire hazard if not taken care of.
-In fact, the National Fire Protection Association estimates around 9,000 home fires caused by air conditioners every year.
-About a third of the fires started with ignition of bad wiring.
+Bad wiring can be the result of many situations most commonly age, exposure, and improper installation by uncertified and or unlicensed technicians.
+Bad wiring deprives the unit of the power it needs and can also trip the circuit breaker and be a potential fire hazard if not taken care of.
+Our team of technicians at Service Champions check the wiring upon their annual inspections as part of the Diamond Club Membership.

 - Outside fan is not working

 The purpose of the outside fan is to extract the heat from your home to the outside air.
 If the fan outside is not working it can be susceptible to overheating and even permanent damage to the compressor.
 If the outside fan is not working we recommend calling out a technician immediately as to avoid more costly, long term damage.